ucan-wg/spec/README.md

 # 10. Related Work and Prior Art

-[SPKI/SDSI](https://datatracker.ietf.org/wg/spki/about/) is closely related to UCAN.
+[SPKI/SDSI] is closely related to UCAN.
 A different format is used, and some details vary (such as a delegation-locking bit), but the core idea and general usage pattern are very close.
 UCAN can be seen as making these ideas more palatable to a modern audience and adding a few features such as content IDs that were less widespread at the time SPKI/SDSI were written.

-[ZCAP-LD](https://w3c-ccg.github.io/zcap-spec/) is closely related to UCAN.
+[ZCAP-LD] is closely related to UCAN.
 The primary differences are in formatting, addressing by URL instead of CID, the mechanism of separating invocation from authorization, and single versus multiple proofs.

-[CACAO](https://blog.ceramic.network/capability-based-data-security-on-ceramic/) is a translation of many of these ideas to a cross-blockchain invocation model.
+[CACAO] is a translation of many of these ideas to a cross-blockchain invocation model.
 It contains the same basic concepts but is aimed at small messages and identities that are rooted in mutable documents rooted on a blockchain and lacks the ability to subdelegate capabilities.

-[Local-First Auth](https://github.com/local-first-web/auth) uses CRDT-based ACLs and key lockboxes for role-based signatures.
+[Local-First Auth] uses CRDT-based ACLs and key lockboxes for role-based signatures.
 This is a non-certificate-based approach, instead of relying on the CRDT and signed data to build up a list of roles and members.
-It does have a very friendly invitation certificate mechanism in [Seitan token exchange](https://book.keybase.io/docs/teams/seitan).
+It does have a very friendly invitation certificate mechanism in [Seitan token exchange].
 It is also straightforward to see which users have access to what, avoiding the confinement problem seen in many decentralized auth systems.

-[Macaroon](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/41892.pdf) is a MAC-based capability and cookie system aimed at distributing authority across services in a trusted network (typically in the context of a Cloud).
+[Macaroon] is a MAC-based capability and cookie system aimed at distributing authority across services in a trusted network (typically in the context of a Cloud).
 By not relying on asymmetric signatures, Macaroons achieve excellent space savings and performance, given that the MAC can be checked against the relevant services during discharge.
 The authority is rooted in an originating server rather than with an end-user.

-[Biscuit](https://github.com/biscuit-auth/biscuit/) uses Datalog to describe capabilities.
+[Biscuit] uses Datalog to describe capabilities.
 It has a specialized format but is otherwise in line with UCAN.

-[Verifiable credentials](https://www.w3.org/2017/vc/WG/) are a solution for data about people or organizations.
+[Verifiable credentials] are a solution for data about people or organizations.
 However, they are aimed at a slightly different problem: asserting attributes about the holder of a DID, including things like work history, age, and membership.

 # 11. Acknowledgments

-Thank you to [Brendan O'Brien](https://github.com/b5) for real-world feedback, technical collaboration, and implementing the first Golang UCAN library.
+Thank you to [Brendan O'Brien] for real-world feedback, technical collaboration, and implementing the first Golang UCAN library.

-Many thanks to [Hugo Dias](https://github.com/hugomrdias), [Mikael Rogers](https://github.com/mikeal/), and the entire DAG Haus team for the real world feedback, and finding inventive new use cases.
+Many thanks to [Hugo Dias], [Mikael Rogers], and the entire DAG House team for the real world feedback, and finding inventive new use cases.

-Thank you [Blaine Cook](https://github.com/blaine) for the real-world feedback, ideas on future features, and lessons from other auth standards.
+Thank you [Blaine Cook] for the real-world feedback, ideas on future features, and lessons from other auth standards.

-Thank you [Dan Finlay](https://github.com/danfinlay) for being sufficiently passionate about OCAP that we realized that capability systems had a real chance of adoption in an ACL-dominated world.
+Thank you [Dan Finlay] for being sufficiently passionate about OCAP that we realized that capability systems had a real chance of adoption in an ACL-dominated world.

-Thanks to the entire [SPKI WG](https://datatracker.ietf.org/wg/spki/about/) for their closely related pioneering work.
+Thanks to the entire [SPKI WG][SPKI/SDSI] for their closely related pioneering work.

-We want to especially recognize [Mark Miller](https://github.com/erights) for his numerous contributions to the field of distributed auth, programming languages, and computer security writ large.
+We want to especially recognize [Mark Miller] for his numerous contributions to the field of distributed auth, programming languages, and computer security writ large.

 # 12. FAQ